chrper80/Milestone-project2/README.md

 ### Scope plane

 The features that Neema wanted on her page are:
+1. A home page with an image.
 1. An about section with a short summary about values, interests, top skills and what kind of worker she is.
+1. A page with info on former and current workplaces.
+1. A testimonials page.
 1. A page with the CV on it.
 1. A contact page with a contact form.
-1. A testimonials page.
 1. A map displaying where she lives.
 1. Links to her LinkedIn page, phone and email.
-1. A page with info on former and current workplaces.
-1. A frontpage with an image.

 ### Structure plane